Skip to main content

 Ensure that the default value {} is properly set to avoid mapping errors.

-We now need to ensure that the attributes leveraged by the SCIM integration will be sent.
+We now need to ensure that the attributes leveraged by the SCIM integration are sent.

 1. In Okta, navigate to Applications > LinearB > General > Edit SAML settings.

-2. Create the following mapping under Attribute Statements to ensure proper user provisioning in LinearB:
+2. Create the following mappings under Attribute Statements:

 3. Click Save to apply the mappings.